DNNCommunity/DNNDocs/content/administrators/building-your-site/administrators-building-your-site-overview/index.md

 *   Modules present content on a page or perform administrative tasks.
 *   Themes and containers define the appearance of the pages and modules, respectively.

+> [!Note]
-Note: Extensions must be installed and enabled by the host before they become available for use in any site or page.
+> Extensions must be installed and enabled by the host before they become available for use in any site or page.

 To build a site,